derak-isaack/PharmacySalesTracker/Readme.md

 `DUCKDB` is efficient for handling large volumes of data and scales well with any type of data.

-With sufficient data, an `increemental model` using `DNT` will be implemented to only ensure new incoming data is transformed so as not to slow the database operations.
+With sufficient data, an `increemental model` using `DBT` will be implemented to only ensure new incoming data is transformed so as not to slow the database operations.

 `DBT` is a good tool for transformartion as it allows building efficient scalable `ETL` data pipelines.
 With DBT, different transformation `SQL` models can be chained together through model referencing.